kris-classes/crypto/README.md

 https://docs.python.org/3/tutorial/index.html#tutorial-index Found this as a good overview of Python and useful reference when coding. - Kirill

 https://www.linkedin.com/learning/learning-cryptography-and-network-security - doing this at the moment to support my cryptography studies.
-Very good.
+Very good as an overview to get a head start on what we can expect in this course for those of us that like a flipped classroom.
 David D :)